The following presentation and steps describe the process of requesting and receiving financial aid to help pay for your college education.

 - HS graduates with less than 16 earned college units should return to their HS.

-Students who completed the 2016-2017 FAFSA or CADA will be directed to eServices to check their Financial Aid status for Fall 16 enrollment and beyond.
+Students who completed the 2016-17 or 2017-18 FAFSA or CADA should log in to eServices to check their Financial Aid To Do list and Messages for Fall 16 and beyond.
 IMPORTANT: See the Financial Aid Office to request a paper copy of your financial aid information.

 - Around Mid-April the SCC Financial Aid Office loads student files for the upcoming academic year.

-- SCC Financial Aid sends out an email (Los Rios Gmail) notifying students to log-in to “My City Aid” to check their Financial Aid Status.
-Beginning April 2016, students will use “eServices” to check their 16-17 Financial Aid status.
+- SCC Financial Aid sends out an email (Los Rios Gmail) notifying students to log-in to “eServices” to check their Financial Aid status, and receive “Messages” in the portal.

 IMPORTANT: By logging into the portal, you consent to obtaining your financial aid documentation and award information electronically.
 If not, see the Financial Aid Office to request a paper copy of your financial aid information.